Easy fundraising ideas

 Frequently asked questions

-If you need to raise money for your cause quickly, look through super-easy fundraising ideas featured on this page to find one that works for you.
-Pair these great fundraisers with our step-by-step guide on how to raise $1K in 30 days for a smoother journey toward your fundraising goal.
+To raise funds for your cause quickly, look through super-easy fundraising ideas featured on this page to find one (or a few!) right for you.
+Then, check out our step-by-step guide on how to raise $1K in 30 days for a smoother journey toward your fundraising goal.

 What are the benefits of running an easy fundraiser?

-The best thing about these fast fundraising ideas for nonprofit organizations is that they don’t require heaps of expert knowledge, weeks of planning, or buckets of cash.
-Instead, these fundraising efforts only require a few materials, inexpensive supplies, and a healthy dose of enthusiasm.
+The best thing about these fast fundraising ideas for nonprofit organizations is that they don’t require expert knowledge, extensive planning, or a lot of upfront cost.
+Instead, these fundraising efforts only need a few materials and plenty of enthusiasm—perfect for teams with limited resources.

 What makes something an easy or simple fundraising idea?